Usf3md/Leetcode-Everyday-2024/README.md

 # Leetcode-Everyday-2024
-A repo where I solve leetcode problems daily until 2025
+A repo where I grind Leetcode until 2025

 Notations:
 <br>